What Is Wow Science?

-Do you offer early drop-off and late pickup?
+Do you offer optional extended care (early drop-off and late pickup?)

 Do I have to attend all eight weeks?

-Every enrolled child receives a camp T-shirt.
-Additional shirts can be purchased at the Camp Store for $10 per T-shirt.
+Your child will receive a camp T-shirt if you sign up for a field trip.
+Additional shirts can be purchased at the Camp Store or Camp Location for $10 per T-shirt.

 Is the camp open all year round?

-At this time our camp is open only in the summer, from the last week in June to the third week in August.
-We spend most of the rest of the year preparing for a fantastic camping experience.
+At this time our camp is open only in the summer, typically from the last week in June to the third week in August.
+We do offer in school and afterschool programs.